mwnickerson/blog-vers1/_posts/2021-06-08-Daily-Bugle-Report.md

 Unfortunately this account is limited in what I can do.
 I run the Linpeas script to enumerate and find a way to escalate my privileges up to root.
 I navigate to the /tmp/ drive and open a simple python server on my attacking machine and download linpeas with the shell on my target.
-Once its on the machine, I run it.</p12>
+Once its on the machine, I run it.

 <img src="/assets/images/dailybugle/linpeas.png">

 After running the linpeas enumeration script I found that there is a password stored in plaintext in a configuration file.
-This password is associated with the user jjameson.
+This password is associated with the user "jjameson".
 I use these to login to his account and work on further escalating my privileges on the machine.

 ## Root